eNMS-automation/eNMS/docs/source/base/installation.md

 Key parameters to be aware of:

-- `always_commit` (default: `false`) Always commit results and logs immediately after they are created when a service is running.
+- `always_commit`: (default: `false`) Always commit results and logs immediately after they are created when a service is running.
 This can help prevent various database issues that arise during a run.
+- `connection_args`: These parameters are sent to the Netmiko or Scrapli connection handler before establishing the connection.
+To see which parameters are supported, you should check the Netmiko or Scrapli documentation.
-- `disconnect_thread_timeout` (default: `10` (seconds)) This parameter sets the timeout value used when attempting to close all open connections at the end of a workflow.
+- `disconnect_thread_timeout`: (default: `10` (seconds)) This parameter sets the timeout value used when attempting to close all open connections at the end of a workflow.
   Multiple threads are spawned to close all connections as quickly as possible, and this timeout is passed to each thread.
+- `notification`: This parameter determines which notification mechanisms are available in Step 4 of the Service Panel, as well as in the service type drop-down lists in the Workflow Builder and Service Table.
+By default, all notification mechanisms (email, Slack, and Mattermost) are enabled.
 - `truncate_logs`: (default: `false` with a `maximum_size` of `200000000`) This parameter
   determines whether to trim the logs of a service before saving them to the database if they exceed a certain size limit (`maximum_size`).
-- `connection_args`: These parameters are sent to the Netmiko or Scrapli connection handler before establishing the connection.
-To see which parameters are supported, you should check the Netmiko or Scrapli documentation.

 ### `database.json`
 The `setup/database.json` file contains database and schema configuration